Sources tell NBC News that the White House is rewriting Trump's controversial travel ban order

+Trump's blocked executive order suspended for 90 days entry to the United States by nationals from Iran, Sudan, Libya, Somalia, Syria, Iraq and Yemen.

+A federal judge in Seattle issued a restraining order last week that blocked it, and a three-judge panel from the 9th U.S. Circuit Court of Appeals on Thursday refused a Justice Department request for a stay on that temporary restraining order, meaning the travel restrictions remain on hold.
-Still regrouping from a federal appeals court's refusal to reinstate President Trump's controversial ban of nationals from seven predominantly Muslim countries, White House lawyers are working on a rewrite of his executive order that could pass legal muster, NBC News has learned.

-The work began several days before the Ninth U.S. Circuit Court of Appeals shot down the White House's bid to lift a temporary restraining order on Trump's plan to bar nationals from Iran, Sudan, Libya, Somalia, Syria, Iraq and Yemen from entering the country for 90 days, a senior administration official told NBC.
+NBC News reported earlier Friday that White House lawyers are working on a rewrite of his executive order that could pass legal muster.
+The work began several days before the 9th U.S. Circuit Court of Appeals shot down the White House's bid to lift the temporary restraining order on Trump's executive order.

-Trump's legal team still believes it will be eventually proven correct on the merits of the current executive order, the official said.
-And they are looking into several options, including continuing the court battle as well as signing a new immigration EO "very soon."
+Trump's legal team still believes it will be eventually proven correct on the merits of the current executive order, administration officials tell NBC News.
+And they are looking into several options, including continuing the court battle as well as signing a new immigration executive order "very soon."

-Several sources close to President Trump told MSNBC's Joe Scarborough that White House lawyers and working on language for the executive order that would be able to find favor with the federal courts.
+White House press secretary Sean Spicer told NBC News late Friday that "every option is on the table," including taking the current case to the Supreme Court.

+Related: Analysis: Here are Three Potential Fixes to the Travel Ban Order

 Trump took to Twitter to voice his outrage Thursday minutes after the three-judge panel decided unanimously not to reinstate the ban.